CSCfi/csc-user-guide/docs/apps/spades.md

 ```text
 spades.py -h
 ```
 Assembly tasks can be very resource demanding.
-Because of that you should not run real SPAdes jobs in the login nodes of Puhti.
+Because of that you should not run real SPAdes jobs in the login nodes of Puhti-rhel7.
 For any real analysis task we recommend running SPAdes as a batch job.